Applying for a license

 Conditions for license

-Involved in Bible translation in an agency that has an agreement with SIL International or United Bible Societies..
+- Involved in Bible translation in an agency that agrees to FOBAI guidelines for Bible translation.

 Installation and updates

-As a Paratext supporter, you should have access to download the latest updated PUD files.
-After logging in to Paratext, you should be able to find them here: http://paratext.org/download/pt/updates-all
+- As a Paratext supporter, you should have access to download the latest updated MSP files (Windows Installer Patch files).
+The are currently available on the old Paratext site after logging in here: http://paratext.org/download/pt/updates-all

 Pressing shift when clicking the help menu allows you to select: Advanced | Release Stage | Beta (warning unstable)

-It is suggested that all support personnel receive the beta releases in order to detect and report errors before they become part of the standard release.
+It is recommended that all support personnel receive the beta releases in order to detect and report errors before they become part of the standard release.

 If Paratext will not start, your first response should be to hold down shift while starting Paratext.
 Paratext will ask you if you want to reset all of the settings to default, you respond by clicking yes.
 Now start Paratext again.
 In more than half the cases, this will solve the problem and get Paratext running again.
 There may be, however, a project that is causing Paratext to crash.
-In that case, Paratext will crash again.
+In that case, Paratext will crash again when you open the project.
 However, by being able to reset Paratext to a default startup, you can troubleshoot which project or component is causing the crash.
 You'll need to contact support to resolve the issue.

 If Paratext will still not start after using the shift method, you can do a complete uninstall and reinstall of Paratext.
-When uninstalling Paratext, it will never, never, delete the My Paratext Projects directory. (: Please say that again…)
+When uninstalling Paratext, it will never, never, delete the My Paratext 8 Projects directory.

 Moving the My Paratext Projects directory